Kitting Process 101: Benefits + Automated Kitting Systems

 Wrapping Up on Kitting in a Warehouse

-To recap, kitting in a warehouse is the process of packing individual yet related goods into a single package and shipping them together as a kit.
+To recap, kitting is the process of packing individual yet related goods into a single package and shipping them together as a kit.

 The kitting process in a warehouse can be manual or automated.
 When efficiently executed, the kitting process can save you time and money by reducing the need for individual packaging and assembly.